Jebet812/LINUX/INTRODUCTION/README.md

 *rm, remove* command is used to remove a file.

 #### Removing a Directory
 *rmdir, remove directory* command is used to remove a directory.
 It however cannot remove a directory that isn't empty.
-To remove a directory with all its contents use *rmdir -r* command.
+To remove a directory with all its contents use *rmdir -r* command..